privacy-scaling-explorations/mixer/README.md

         - Allows the operator to withdraw all accurred fees.

+    - A MixerRegistry contract that can deploy Mixer and Semaphore contract

+    - A ForwarderRegistryERC20 contract that is used by surrogeth deamon to register globaly and to get statistic on usage

-    - Gas costs after the Istanbul network upgrade is currently 1.2 million per deposit and 378k per withdrawal.
+    - Gas costs after the Istanbul network upgrade is currently 1.2 million per deposit and 378k to 420k per withdrawal.
 The gas cost for each withdrawal (before Istanbul) is 886k.

 ## Local development and testing